 In an effort to support and encourage high-quality, age-appropriate health care for Oregon’s school-age youth, the SPO identified three Key Performance Measures (KPMs) that each state-funded SBHC is required to complete and track.
 For every student that is seen three or more times in the SBHC during any given school year, the SBHC must (1) either complete or obtain a copy of, a Comprehensive Physical Examination; (2) complete a comprehensive Health Assessment; and (3) calculate and record the student’s BMI.
 As part of the KPMs process, the SBHCs are required annually to perform a random chart audit of either 20% of all 5-21 year-old students seen three or more times in a service year or 30 charts, whichever number is larger.
 Submission of KPMs data must occur no later than October 1st for the preceding service year (July 1-June 30).

-Each certified SBHC would be required to report on two “Core” KPMs, as well as one of five “Optional” KPMs.
-The workgroup developed draft guidance documents outlining the definitions and requirements for each of these new measures.
-See the Summary Memo for more detail.
+The revised KPMs will begin implementation in the 2015-2016 school year.
+Each certified SBHC will be required to report on two “Core” KPMs, as well as one of five “Optional” KPMs.
+Guidance documents were created to outline the definitions and requirements for each of these new measures.
+See the Summary Memo and Guidance Documents below for more detail.

 Core Measures (Required):